Patient Participation Group

 When do we meet?

-We meet 6 times a year at 6pm and usually on a Monday evening.
+We meet 6 times a year usually on a Monday at 1pm in the Community Centre.
 The meeting has an agenda sent out in advance and all meetings are minuted.
 The minutes of every meeting are available in the practice